Rate this article

 7. Planning for promotions and marketing campaigns

-Generative AI technology can also supercharge sales and marketing campaigns of retailers with highly personalized customer loyalty programs and discount structures.
-Smart AI algorithms analyze customer and reference data to create tailored rewards and incentives cut out for individual customer preferences.
+Generative AI can supercharge sales and marketing campaigns with personalized loyalty programs and discount structures.
+Smart generative AI algorithms analyze customer data to create tailored rewards and incentives.

 8. Boosting retail media networks

 Retail media networks rely on loyalty and transaction data to sell ad inventory to third-party brands.
-So the endgame for RMNs’ use of generative AI — one particularly valuable endgame — is its analytical capabilities.
 By analyzing and deriving insights from customer data, gen AI tools can tell ecommerce businesses what advertiser categories to draw to their RMNs.

 9. Supply chain and inventory management